daveobriencouk/2022.daveobrien.co.uk--next/_workExperiences/ego-creative.md

 #### Core responsibilities

-- Leading web projects of all sizes, from landing pages to multi-channel portals
+- Led diverse web projects, from landing pages to multi-channel portals.
-- Defining, planning, and executing web solutions based on client requirements
+- Defined, planned, and executed web solutions based on client requirements.
-- Developing complex frontend components, featuring JavaScript-centric interfaces and API integrations
+- Developed complex frontend components and API integrations.
-- Building comprehensive CMS solutions, encompassing frontend integration, custom development, and content modeling
+- Built comprehensive CMS solutions, with frontend integration, custom development, and content modeling.
-- Providing valuable knowledge support to fellow developers, visual designers, project managers and clients
-- Collaborating with clients throughout the project lifecycle, from initial definition to post-launch support
+- Mentored team members and managed client relationships throughout project lifecycles, from requirements gathering to post-launch support.

 #### Key achievements

-- Overhauled the development processes, introducing a core framework incorporating discovery, user journey mapping, wireframing, and prototyping phases.
+- Overhauled development processes, introducing a comprehensive framework for discovery, user journey mapping, wireframing, and prototyping.
 This included implementing component-based development, creating templates and generators, establishing coding standards and guidelines, and automating tasks and release procedures.
-- Initiated the adoption of technologies, such as advanced tooling, preprocessors, and JS & CSS frameworks, to enhance project efficiency and deliver cutting-edge solutions.
+- Spearheaded the adoption of advanced tooling, such as preprocessors, package mangers and frameworks, elevating project efficiency
-- Established a user-centric approach to development, ensuring alignment with site goals, optimal user flows, and effective prototyping methodologies.
+- Established a user-centric development approach, aligning with site goals and user flows.
-- Noteworthy achievements include the development of a careers guidance website with intricate ecommerce implementation, a customised booking and reservation interface, a multi-path audience selector, and a streamlined single-page checkout process.
-Additionally, I led the creation of a price comparison app, encompassing comprehensive comparison management, complex calculations, data synchronisation, user authentication, and reporting functionalities.
+- Delivered key projects including a careers website with ecommerce features, a custom booking interface, and a single-page checkout.
+Also led the development of a price comparison app with complex calculations and user authentication features.